 Skilled Worker sponsored employment refusal letters typically cite paragraphs of Appendix Skilled Worker:

-- SW 12 — English language: Insufficient evidence of B1 English language proficiency (B2 from 26 March 2027)
+• SW 12 — English language: Insufficient evidence of B2 English language proficiency (raised from B1 for first-time applicants from 8 January 2026)

-- SW 14 — Maintenance: Insufficient funds where the sponsor is not A-rated for sponsor certification
+• SW 14 — Maintenance: Insufficient funds where the sponsor has not certified maintenance on the CoS

 UK Student Visa Refusal Letter